 For over a half-century at the triangle, Reed Brothers Dodge became a community icon and a local landmark for motorists traveling to and through Rockville.
 Recently, I have been interested in discovering more about the early history of the Rockville Garage, which was originally located in the triangle at the intersection of Veirs Mill Road and Rockville Pike.
 I wanted to know “what was there before” and “how and when it got there”.
 Sometimes it can be hard to imagine just what a building, street, or neighborhood looked like a century ago.
 A little bit of creative research can uncover a wealth of information in records that were intended to serve a different purpose, and valuable information can be found from unexpected sources like the Sanborn maps.
 This page features a series of historical Sanborn Fire Insurance Maps of Rockville to illustrate how Rockville Garage/Reed Brothers Dodge evolved in the city’s built environment from 1915 to 1960.
-Originally in color, the digital editions are line drawings only, but provide a great amount of historical data.

 From the late-1800’s to the mid-1960’s, the Sanborn Map Publishing Company of New York City created complex footprint maps of approximately 13,000 American cities.
 Fires were an all-too-common danger, sometimes wiping out major portions of a block.
 Insurance companies went to great lengths to know what they were insuring.
 They periodically sent out map-making teams to gather information about the buildings in cities they served.
 Rockville was one of those cities.
 The Sanborn Fire Insurance Company produced maps of Rockville in 1892, 1897, 1903, 1908, 1915, 1924, 1949, and 1960.